-Our current hours for our 16 store locations are: Monday - Saturday, 10 am - 7 pm.
-Sundays, 11 am - 5 pm.
-Our Washington, Iowa store remains temporarily closed.
+Our current hours for our 17 store locations are: Monday - Saturday, 10 am - 7 pm.
+Sundays, 11 am - 5 pm except for our Fairfield store.
+Hours at our Fairfield location are: Monday - Saturday 10 am - 5 pm and Sundays Noon - 5 pm.

 If you plan to visit our stores listed above, please note the safety measures we will have in place: